celsomsilva/java-mobile-2005-en/README.md

 ## About the Refactoring

 This repository focuses on source code preservation and translation rather than execution.
-All refactoring (class, variable, and comment translation) was performed directly in Eclipse without dependency resolution.
+All refactoring (class and variable translation) was performed directly in Eclipse without dependency resolution.
 At that time, Java packages followed simple functional naming (e.g., `sales.ui.order`) instead of domain-based naming (`br.com.project...`), which became common years later with Eclipse and Maven.

+> **Note on code comments:**
+> The original source files preserve their historical form.
+> Comments appear in both **Portuguese** and **English**, reflecting the original 2005 code style — written manually, without automated translation tools.

 ---